Techjork/.github/README.md

-# .github
-Techjork IT Solution Limited
+# Techjork IT Solution Limited

+Where Security Meets Innovation

+This repository hosts Techjork IT Solution Limited's website, showcasing our commitment to integrating cutting-edge security practices with innovative solutions in software development and DevOps.